 It is advisable to request your NZ criminal record if you answer Yes at Question 16.
 There is no fee, it remains valid for 12 months, and takes 1-3 months to be processed and sent to you.

-The Resident Return Visa application fee is $360.
+The Resident Return Visa application fee is $360 (increasing to $365 from 1 July 2017).
 New Zealanders cannot apply online.
-In the payment section write that: “as an SCV-holder exempt from paying the $80 non-internet application fee“.
+In the payment section write: “SCV-holder, exempt from paying the $80 non-internet application fee“.

 Submitting your application